Solemates-Turing2108/backend2.0/README.md

  - **Add a shoe**:
     - Request: POST '/api/v1/shoes'
-     - As a raw jason body:
+     - As a raw JSON body:
       ```
                              {
                                   "side": "side",